5 Best Weighted Push-ups and Their Benefits

 6. Repeat on the left side to complete one rep.

-1. You can increase the distance between your feet to make this movement easy.
+The Fitness Phantom Tips: Increase the distance between your feet to make this movement easy.
+Use lightweight dumbbells to perform this exercise.

 3. Standard Weighted Pushup